We measure outcomes and performance in a variety of ways, whether that be via a test score or a pupil achieving something they never thought possible.

 Please note: The government has not published KS2 school level data for the 2021 to 2022 academic year.
 They have archived data from the 2018 to 2019 academic year because they recognise that the data from that year may no longer reflect current performance.

 See below for more information about assessments and data in school.

 We are very pleased to be working with EBE (Evidence Based Education) this year through Waterton Academy Trust.
 All of our teachers are receiving some fantastic training on how we support children even more with assessments and feedback.

 EYFS (Foundation Stage)

 In the Early Years children are assessed throughout the year using the Early Years Foundation Stage Profile.
 Children are assessed in a wide range of areas that covers the entire curriculum.
 At the end of the year, pupils are assessed as either having achieved a Good Level of Development or working towards this.
-From the start of the 2021 academic year children will also take part in the ‘Reception Baseline Assessment’ which will be used to assess progress when children reach the end of Year 6.
+Children will also take part in the ‘Reception Baseline Assessment’ during the first 6 weeks, which will be used to assess progress when children reach the end of Year 6.